aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to CSV or Online App" h2="Export WORD to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily add powerful features to their applications.
+It includes a wide range of components for working with Microsoft Office documents, PDFs, emails, and other file formats.
+With Aspose.Total for .NET, developers can quickly and easily add WORD to CSV conversion feature to their .NET, C#, ASP.NET and VB.NET applications.

+The process of converting WORD to CSV is simple and straightforward.
+Firstly, developers can use Aspose.Words for .NET to export WORD documents to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to easily create, edit, and convert Microsoft Word documents without the need for Microsoft Word or any other third-party applications.
+It supports a wide range of features, including document manipulation, formatting, mail merge, and more.

+Once the WORD document has been exported to HTML, developers can use Aspose.Cells for .NET to convert the HTML to CSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to easily create, manipulate, and convert Microsoft Excel spreadsheets.
+It supports a wide range of features, including data import/export, formatting, charting, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can quickly and easily add WORD to CSV conversion feature to their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Words for .NET, developers can export WORD documents to HTML, and with Aspose.Cells for .NET, developers can convert HTML to CSV.
+This makes it easy for developers to quickly and easily add powerful features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}